tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/css_authenticate_domain_owner_operation.html.markdown

 The following arguments are supported:

 * `domain_name` - (Required, String, ForceNew) The domain name to verify.
-* `verify_type` - (Required, String, ForceNew) Authentication type.
+* `verify_type` - (Optional, String, ForceNew) Authentication type.
 Possible values:`dnsCheck`: Immediately verify whether the resolution record of the configured dns is consistent with the content to be verified, and save the record if successful.`fileCheck`: Immediately verify whether the web file is consistent with the content to be verified, and save the record if successful.`dbCheck`: Check if authentication has been successful.

 ## Attributes Reference